Michalis Trochanas: Aris

-In 1997 Trochanas was involved with the management of Aris, participating in their administrative effort to recover it, through a vision of a "popular base" association.
-So at that time, the idea of a popular base club was "born", with the renowned "20,000-drachma fee".
-Money that the ordinary fan would give in the prospect of strengthening the club and acquiring shares of a corresponding value over time.
-Thousands of people contributed, seeing that the vision was popular and the team was in need for financial support to avoid relegation to the second division.
-The money that were collected proved to be more than useful and gave the necessary boost to the team, which was fighting for promotion.
-Trochanas did not become the owner, he did not stay long in the club, but he left a legacy, which was never forgotten.
+In 1997 Trochanas was involved with the management of Aris, participating in their administrative effort to recover it, through a supporter-owned model.
+The initiative was based on the well-known "20,000-drachma fee".
+Supporters were invited to contribute with the aim of strengthening the club and acquiring shares of a corresponding value over time.
+Thousands of supporters contributed to the initiative, as the club required financial support to avoid relegation to the second division.
+The money that was collected provided an important financial boost to the team, which was fighting for promotion.
+Even though Trochanas never became the club's owner and his involvement was brief, he left a lasting legacy at Aris.

 Death

-Trochanas suffered from health problems and died on 5 March 2020 at the age of 83 in his house at Rafina.
-His funeral took place 4 days later.
+Trochanas suffered from health problems and died on 5 March 2020 at his home in Rafina at the age of 83.
+His funeral took place four days later.
 He was buried with the flag of AEK Athens, as was one of his last wishes.